 Turtles and tortoises live in vastly different environments, so each animal is adapted to suit its habitat in the most effective way possible.

-According to the University of Arizona, the desert tortoise is a dry land reptile that lives in an arid region.
+According to the University of Arizona, the desert tortoise is a dry land reptile from an arid region.
 Water is scarce, so it spends its entire life in soil and sand.

 So, it’s developed a robust digestive system that gleans as much water from its food as possible.